eddief/hibernate-redis/README.md

 Forked from user/debop's [hibernate-redis][hibernate-redis], same but without multiple pom.xml's, no tests, and without spring-core or tomcat dependencies.
+Also, hibernate-redis.properties has been assumed to be in persistence.xml.

 [hibernate-redis]: https://github.com/debop/hibernate-redis

 Import these:

 `import org.hibernate.annotations.{CacheConcurrencyStrategy, Cache}`

 Add this to the top of the class: